zwbetz-gh/vanilla-bootstrap-hugo-theme/README.md

 ### bootstrap-blockquote

-This will format your quotes nicely, using [Bootstrap quote classes](https://getbootstrap.com/docs/4.1/content/typography/#blockquotes).
+This will format your quotes nicely, with [Bootstrap blockquotes](https://getbootstrap.com/docs/4.1/content/typography/#blockquotes).
 To use it, pass the quote inside the shortcode.
 The `author` argument is optional.
 Example usage:

 ```
 {{% bootstrap-blockquote author="Laura Ingalls" %}}